gitter-badger/Less-CMS/README.md

 #Attention!
 <b>Posted code is no longer supported, CherryPie Engine source code have been completely rewritten.
 An updated engine version will be presented in the repository after the public release.</b>

->This is a source code is not productive, it is not recommended to use as it is.
-To get a version of prodduttiva please visit [CodeBurger](http://www.codeburger.it).
+>This source code is not productive, it is not recommended to use as it is.
+To get aproduct version please visit [CodeBurger](http://www.codeburger.it).

 ###Changelog
 * CPEngine v3.7.6 - Deprecated